Bamboo Inspiration

 Building Design

-For some examples of innovative building designs using bamboos take a look at the International Bamboo Building Design Competition for ideas and inspiration on use of this most versatile material.
+For some examples of innovative building designs using bamboos take a look at some of the books that are available on this subject, and visit the International Bamboo Building Design Competition for ideas and inspiration on use of this most versatile material.

 Harvesting